purnamahesh/expense-tracker/README.md

 **How it works:**
 - Triggered by commenting on a PR with `/release --type=alpha` or `/release --type=beta`
+- **Check for Changes:**
+  - Skips pre-release if no `.rs` files changed in the PR
+  - Adds a skip message comment to the PR
 - Bumps version with pre-release suffix (e.g., `0.1.1a0`, `1.2.3b2`)
 - Publishes to crates.io
 - Adds a comment to the PR with version info